esper-io/console_docs/docs/dashboard/components.md

 #### Alert

 The Alerts panel provides a summary of alerts you’ve created in the last 7 days.
 It displays the name of the alert and the number of times each has fired.
 When you click on the name of the alert, you will be taken to the alert section to view the details.
+You can learn more about alerts [here](../alerts/README.md).